Questions by Annabel

 I don’t really know how much Victorian feminists differed from modern ones.
 There were plenty of women who chafed at their ridiculous constraints – and some, like Flora, who refused to be bound; who forced their way through the obstacles, no matter what the cost.

-7. And finally, what are you enjoying reading at the moment?
+Annabel: And finally, we always ask, what are you enjoying reading at the moment?

 Read Annabel’s review of Under A Pole Star in our Fiction section here.